tlodge/databox-sdk-tutorial/gettingstarted/sdk/index.md

 - outputs

 **Outputs** are the endpoints of a flow, they with typically perform some kind of actuation (turn a bulb on, send a tweet) or display (present a visualisation, graph etc).
-We currently support a limited set of output nodes; anything that needs to output data (charts, visulisations, html, text) will use the 'app' node.
-If you want to actuate [philips hue bulbs](https://www.philips.co.uk/c-m-li/hue), you can use the bulbsout node, and if you want to turn smart plugs on/off you can use the plugout output which works with [tplink smart plugs](http://uk.tp-link.com/products/details/cat-5258_HS100.html).
+We currently support a limited set of output nodes; anything that needs to output data (charts, visualisations, html, text) will use the 'app' node.
+If you want to actuate [Philips Hue Bulbs](https://www.philips.co.uk/c-m-li/hue), you can use the **bulbsout** node, and if you want to turn smart plugs on/off you can use the **plugout** output which works with [TPLink Smart Plugs](http://uk.tp-link.com/products/details/cat-5258_HS100.html).

 There are also a couple of special nodes that do not fit into the categories above.
 The **inject** node (in red) resembles a datastore; it can be use to one-off or peridoic events, perhaps to kick start an app or undertake a periodic task.

-The **debugger** node is used during testing; it allows a developer to inspect the data output from a node; the all debugger nodes are automatically stripped out when an app is published.
+The **debugger** node is used during testing; it allows a developer to inspect the data output from a node; debugger nodes are automatically stripped out when an app is published.

 All nodes in the SDK provide interfaces for configuration - these can be very rich, and may operate as comprehensive tools in their own right.
-For example the 'uibuilder' processing node provides a vector-based graphs tool for attaching incoming data to components of an svg image.
-Nodes also come with comprehensive help; perhaps the most important is an overview of the data schemas that they expect and/or output.
+For example the 'uibuilder' processing node provides a vector-based graphics tool for attaching incoming data to components of an image.
+Nodes also come with context-sensitive help; perhaps the most important is an overview of the data schemas that they expect and/or output.

 ### Running an example app

 Now let's load up an example app.
 Each of the example apps correspond to tutorials in the SDK TUTORIAL section of this guide.
 Click on EXAMPLES on the main toolbar, and you will be presented with a list.